 Even before you set out to fish, decide whether you’re fishing for fun or fishing for food.
 This will help you choose gear and get ready to practice good catch-and-release techniques if you’re just fishing for fun.

-Fish grow bigger
+Catch-and-release helps fish grow bigger

 If you handle fish carefully before releasing them, they have a good chance of surviving.
 Released fish can be caught over and over again.
 They grow large and produce even more fish for our pleasure.